dnsimple/chef-pdns/README.md

 ### pdns_authoritative_backend

 Installs one backend package for the PowerDNS authoritative server.
 You'll still need to install and configure the backend itself in your wrapper cookbook.
+You can see the list of available backends supported in every platform in `libraries/authoritative_helpers.rb`

+Please review [PowerDNS documentation section](https://doc.powerdns.com/) to understand specific naming and settings for every backend since they differ.

 #### Properties